CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365oauthcertificatecredentials.md

 ---
 title: "Microsoft365OAuthCertificateCredentials"
 linkTitle: "Microsoft365OAuthCertificateCredentials"
-description: "Used to represent details for authentication via OAuth using a certificate when establishing a connection with a mail server hosted by Outlook."
+description: "Used to represent public key credentials required to authenticate with a server hosted by Outlook via OAuth."
 weight: 1
 ---